-This horizontal bar chart shows the age-standardised proportion of people with no chronic conditions, 1 chronic condition and 2 or more chronic conditions (multimorbidity) by remoteness (Major cities, Inner regional, Outer regional and Remote) and socioeconomic area (Groups 1–5).
+This horizontal bar chart shows the age-standardised proportion of people with no chronic conditions, 1 chronic condition and 2 or more chronic conditions (multimorbidity) by remoteness (Major cities, Inner regional, Outer regional and Remote) and socioeconomic area (areas 1–5).
 The proportions of people who had no chronic conditions, 1 chronic condition, or who had multimorbidity were similar across each of the remoteness areas.
 While the proportion of people with 1 chronic condition was also similar across socioeconomic areas, the proportion of people who had multimorbidity increased progressively from the highest socioeconomic area (least disadvantaged) to the lowest socioeconomic area (most disadvantaged).

 Based on self-reported data from the 2017–18 NHS, people with multimorbidity were less likely to be in the labour force (working or seeking work) than people with no chronic conditions.
-Of all people aged 18–64 with multimorbidity, 71% were working or seeking work compared with 86% of people aged 18–64 with no chronic conditions (ABS 2019).
+Of all people aged 18–64 with multimorbidity, 71% were working or seeking work compared with 86% of people aged 18–64 with no chronic conditions (AIHW analysis of ABS 2019).

 Compared with those with no long-term conditions, people aged 18 and over with multimorbidity also had higher levels of: